RitonavirBrand Name: Norvir Other Names: RTV Drug Class: Protease Inhibitors

 Ritonavir can cause serious, life-threatening side effects.
-These include liver problems, pancreatitis (inflammation of the pancreas), severe allergic reactions, and life-threatening drug interactions.
+These include(swelling of the ), heart rhythm problems, severe allergic reactions, and life-threatening drug interactions.

-Contact your health care provider right away if you have any of the following symptoms that may signal liver problems:
+Contact your health care provider right away if you have any of the following symptoms that may be a sign of pancreatitis:

 Contact your health care provider right away if you have any of the following symptoms that may be a sign of heart rhythm problems:

 While taking ritonavir, it is important to keep all of your appointments with your health care provider.

-Ritonavir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children older than age 1 month.
+Ritonavir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children older than 1 month.
 Ritonavir is always used in combination with other HIV medicines.